dttutty/hpc_homework/hw1/readme.md

 `z[j] = z[j] + alpha * p[j];`
 `r[j] = r[j] - alpha * q[j];`

 3. SIMD vs parallel
 When the problem size is small, SIMD can provide greater performance improvements (because SIMD has low overhead).
 As the problem size increases, the performance improvement from parallelization becomes more significant (since SIMD processing power becomes insufficient for larger problems, and the overhead of thread management in parallel can be amortized).
-The performance of `parallel for` and `parallel for simd` is roughly the same(because gcc will ignore )
+The performance of `parallel for` and `parallel for simd` is roughly the same.

 #  Analysis and Discussion

 1. What is the maximum speedup your code is able to achieve on top of the baseline sequential version?
 Clearly indicate what you consider to be the baseline.
 The baseline I have chosen is the config without parallelization or SIMD (shown as a grey horizontal line on each figure).
 The maximum speedup for each class is shown below.
 The speedup ratio is calculated as the maximum speed (Mop/s) divided by the baseline speed (Mop/s).

 | class | max speedup | threads num | config |